blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-At some point the test attemps to set the fields on the 'Add an address' dialog.
+At some point, the test attemps to set the fields on the Add an address dialog.

 ![Add an address dialog][AddAddressDialog]

 Specflow creates bindings between the test cases and the step methods.
-The field variables for the address dialog are passed through the Table parameter.
+The field variables for the Add an address dialog are passed through the <code>Table</code> parameter.

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Step method with a Table parameter.</div></div><pre><code class="language-csharp">
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Step method with Table parameter</div></div><pre><code class="language-csharp">
 using System;
 using Blueshirt.Core.Base;
 using Blueshirt.Core.Crm;